What is Allulose?

 How is Allulose processed in the body?

 Here's where things get really cool: over 90% of allulose passes through the body undigested in the urinary tract.
-In other words, we pee it out.
+In other words, we excrete it without absorbing.
 The molecular structure of allulose is unique in that it prevents the monosaccharides (otherwise know as carbs) from being broken down or metabolized.
 This is why allulose is virtually calorie-less.

 Why is Allulose important for a Healthy Diet?